ehozakova/price_prediction/README.md

 Python 3 - programming language used, done in Visual Studio code and Jupyter Notebook.

 ## Prerequisites
-Install the required packages in your terminal or set up your virtual enviorement.
+Install the required packages in your terminal or set up your virtual enviroment.